-Positive Tissue Control: The recommended positive control tissues for this antibody are known cytokeratin 5 positive tissues.
-The staining is cytoplasmic.
+Positive Tissue Control: The recommended positive control tissues for this antibody are known Pan-CK 4Abs positive tissues.
 One positive tissue control for each set of test conditions should be included in each staining run.
 Previous tissue specimens that have been frozen and freshly cut or in some cases, an individual's own tissue may be used as controls.

 The tissues used for the positive control should be selected from patient specimens with well-characterized low levels of the positive target activity that gives weak positive staining.
-Known positive tissue controls should only be utilized for monitoring the correct performance of processed tissues and test reagents, rather than as an aid in formulating a specific diagnosis of patient samples.
+Known positive tissue controls such as breast, lung and colon should only be utilized for monitoring the correct performance of processed tissues and test reagents, rather than as an aid in formulating a specific diagnosis of patient samples.
 If the positive tissue controls fail to demonstrate positive staining, results with the patient specimens should be considered invalid.

 Negative Tissue Control: The same tissue used for the positive control may be used as the negative tissue control.
 The variety of cell types in most tissue sections offers internal negative control sites.
 But this should be verified by the user.
-The components that do not stain should demonstrate the absence of specific staining, and provide an indication of non-specific background staining.
-If specific staining (false positive staining) occurs in the negative tissue control sites, results with the patient specimens must be considered invalid.
-Kidney and skeletal muscle tissues may be used as negative tissue control.
+The components that do not stain should demonstrate the absence of specific staining and provide an indication of non-specific background staining.
+If specific staining (false positive staining) occurs in the negative tissue control, results with the patient specimens should be considered invalid.